regadharani/GIT-commands/git_hub.md

 git push origin main -- to push into origin ( but the origin may be master)

-git branch -m main -- to chnage the origin from master to main
+git branch -m main -- to change the origin from master to main

 git push origin main -- to push into origin main